-I/O control handles I/O tasks like coolant, toolchange and E-stop.
+I/O control handles I/O tasks like coolant, toolchange, E-stop and lube.
 The signals are turned on and off in non-realtime with G-code or in the case of E-stop in HAL.

 I/O Control V2 (iov2) adds more toolchager support for communication with the toolchanger.